**Effective November 2, 2020, this program is no longer enrolling students.

 - Examine medical documentation for appropriate codes using terminology, disease process, anatomy and physiology and pharmacology.

-- Employ appropriate basic and advanced coding format and guidelines to assign medical codes.
+- Employ appropriate coding format and guidelines to assign medical codes.

 - Understand principles of patient privacy and ethical conduct.